Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 # Overview

 A user can log in to the application and begin by searching for a movie.
-I used The Move Database api for the search function.
+I used The Move Database api for asynchronous search functionionality.
+A user can search for any film they please.
 A user has the ability to see the information of eached movie that pops up in the search (overview, release date, etc ).
 A user can then favorite a movie.
 All of the users favorited movies will render into the favorites component ( favorites view ).
 The user can check out additional info about a movie once it is favorited.
 There is an option on each card to view info.
 A user can delete their favorites at will.
 Once a movie has been favorited, the user can then write a review for the movie.